EPFL-TOP/datamanagment_summary/README.md

 # live tracking

 Make sure server kit is still running on the machine, if it's not the following steps have to be done.

+# Jetraw

+temp files stored in
+`D:\Clement\Temp`
+this can be changed in the interface